jpmvferreira/gwcatalog/README.md

 $ gwc generate MBHB "Pop III" --years 4
 ```

-If instead you would like to get 15 events of population No Delay:
+If instead you would like to generate 15 events of the population No Delay:
 ```python
 redshifts, distances, errors = gwc.MBHB("No Delay", events=15)
 ```